spatie/simple-excel/README.md

 #### Reading a file without titles

-If the file you are reading does not contain a title row, than you should use the `noHeaderRow()` method.
+If the file you are reading does not contain a title row, then you should use the `noHeaderRow()` method.

 ```php
 // $rows is an instance of Illuminate\Support\LazyCollection